Xinyue-Ma/PersonalProjects/NLP/Readme.md

 3. What's the problem I will solve in this project?
 4. How can I break the projects steps ?(including timelines)?
 Road map?
 5. I registed the research project as letter grade mode.
 What is the Grading Scheme?
 What are the expectations?
 6. Resources?
 Where to get help.
+Group/Personal Project?
+Collaboration?

 # Background: